corda/corda-docs/content/en/docs/corda-enterprise/4.6/network/azure-vm.md

 where (public IP address) is the public IP address of one of your Corda nodes on the Azure Corda network and (port) is the web server port number for your Corda node, 10004 by default

 You will now see the Yo!
-CordDapp web interface:
+CorDapp web interface:

 ![Yo web ui](../resources/Yo_web_ui.png "Yo web ui")